 In 2007, three Trinity families came face-to-face with traumatic mental illness in their lives.
-In response, these three couples called together the Trinity clergy, a physician, and two mental health professionals to form the Trinity Mental Health Initiative.
-The purpose was to open up and facilitate the kind of conversation that often isolates families even in a loving community: a conversation about mental illness, namely, what is it and how can we as a faith community get and give help to those who live with a brain-based illness.
+In response, these three couples called together the Trinity clergy, a physician and two mental health professionals to form the Trinity Mental Health Initiative (MHI).
+The purpose is to open up and facilitate the kind of conversation that often isolates families even in a loving community: a conversation about mental illness, namely, what is it and how we as a faith community can get and give help to those who live with a brain-based illness.

-This ministry of Trinity Church, while born out of heartbreak and the deepest kind of pain and grief, has evolved into a life-giving, energized ministry to the community.
-Both our prayer and our goal is to curb the stigma associated with mental illness, and provide community, information, inspiration, and hope.
+While the Mental Health Initiative and its ministry was born out of heartbreak and the deepest kind of pain and grief, it has evolved into a life-giving, energized ministry to the community.
+Both our prayer and our goal are to curb the stigma associated with mental illness and provide information, inspiration and hope to our community.
 There is always room for new voices and ideas in our work.
-Please consider joining us for our program offerings or on the planning team.